 Additionally, UTPD conducts C.P.T.E.D.
 (Crime Prevention Through Environmental Design) surveys upon request or when a serious or continuous facility security problem is noted.
 UTPD also regularly patrols the campus and reports malfunctioning lights and other potentially unsafe physical conditions to Facilities Services for correction.
 Members of the university community are encouraged to report any deficiency in lighting (e.g., dim, obstructed, or non-operational lighting) or other potentially unsafe physical conditions to Facilities Services at 865-946-7777 or 46-7777 (from a campus phone) or using the LiveSafe app.
 Such reports to Facilities Services may be made 24 hours a day, seven days a week.
-Students residing in university residence halls may submit non-emergency requests for maintenance online (http://housing.utk.edu/students/services/) and may submit emergency requests and lock and key requests by visiting the front desk of the residence hall.
+Students residing in university residence halls may submit non-emergency requests for maintenance online at http://housing.utk.edu under Current Residents>Request Maintenance, as well as submit emergency requests and lock and key requests by visiting the front desk of the residence hall.